All Products

 Are charges incurred for a pay-as-you-go ECS instance that is stopped manually or due to an overdue payment?

-Instance stop due to an overdue payment: This refers to an instance that is automatically stopped because of an overdue payment in your account.
-No charges are incurred for an instance in this state.
-However, after your account has an overdue payment, the instance does not remain in this state indefinitely.
-For more information, see Pay-as-you-go.
+• Stopped due to overdue payment: The instance is automatically stopped because of an overdue payment.
+No charges are incurred in this state.
+However, the instance does not remain in this state indefinitely.
+See Pay-as-you-go.

-Economical mode enabled: Billing starts at creation.
-When the instance is in the Stopped state, billing for some resources stops.
-Billing resumes after the instance is started.
-For pay-as-you-go instances, economical mode applies only to computing resources (vCPUs and memory) and static public IP addresses.
-Other resources, such as disks and EIPs, are still billed normally.
-For more information, see Economical mode.
+• Economical mode enabled: Billing starts at creation.
+When the instance is Stopped, billing stops for compute resources (vCPUs and memory) and static public IP addresses.
+Other resources, such as disks and EIPs, continue to be billed.
+See Economical mode.

-Economical mode disabled: Billing continues normally even if the instance is stopped.
+• Economical mode disabled: Billing continues even if the instance is stopped.

-In summary, no charges are incurred for an instance stopped due to an overdue payment.
-Whether charges are incurred for a manually stopped instance depends on the instance configuration and network type.
+No charges are incurred for an instance stopped due to overdue payment.
+For a manually stopped instance, charges depend on the network type and stop mode.

 What do I do if placing an order to convert a pay-as-you-go instance to a subscription instance fails?

-The current instance status does not support conversion: For example, the instance has an overdue bill or an automatic release time is set.
+1. Unsupported instance status: For example, the instance has an overdue bill or an automatic release time is set.

-Instance information has changed: The instance configuration has changed or there is an unpaid conversion order.
+2. Configuration changed: The instance configuration changed or an unpaid conversion order exists.

-Conversion conditions are not met: For example, the instance is of a retired instance type, is a spot instance, or has an automatic release setting that is not disabled.
+3. Conditions not met: For example, the instance is a retired instance type, a spot instance, or has automatic release enabled.

-Resolve any overdue payment issues in your account and disable the automatic release time setting.
+• Resolve overdue payments and disable the automatic release setting.

 Does the bandwidth billing method change after converting from pay-as-you-go to subscription?

-No, it does not.
-The feature to convert a billing method from pay-as-you-go to subscription supports changing the billing method only for instances and disks.
-For more information about how to change the bandwidth billing method, see Overview of instance upgrade or downgrade.
+No. Converting from pay-as-you-go to subscription changes the billing method only for instances and disks.
+To change the bandwidth billing method, see Overview of instance upgrade or downgrade.

 I have an unpaid order to convert a pay-as-you-go instance to a subscription instance.
 If I upgrade the instance configuration, is the conversion order still valid?

-When you convert a pay-as-you-go instance to a subscription instance, a new purchase order is created.
-If you upgrade the instance configuration before you pay for this order, the instance components change.
-The original order amount no longer matches the current instance configuration.
-Therefore, payment for the order is blocked, and the conversion order becomes invalid.
+When you convert a pay-as-you-go instance to subscription, a purchase order is created.
+If you upgrade the instance before paying this order, the order amount no longer matches the current configuration.
+Payment is blocked and the conversion order becomes invalid.

 Why can't I convert a pay-as-you-go instance to a subscription instance?

-The pay-as-you-go ECS instance that you want to convert must meet the following conditions:
+The pay-as-you-go instance must meet the following conditions:

-The instance is not a retired instance type or a spot instance.
+• The instance is not a retired instance type

 What types of ECS instances support economical mode?